sariph/CirclebackEmailSignature/README.md

 <b>Conclusion:</b>

-1. Please look at SigCaptureContact_FINAL_OUTPUT.json for the final json
+1. Please look at SigCaptureContact_FINAL_OUTPUT.json for the final json which is in the file path /src/main/resources/SigCaptureContact_FINAL_OUTPUT.json